The Rae Flats and The Raleigh

-The Rae Flats and The Raleigh, also known as The Phoenix; The Hotel Raleigh; The Tudor Arms; The Phoenix Apartments, are two historic apartment buildings located in the Allentown neighborhood of Buffalo, Erie County, New York.
+The Rae Flats and The Raleigh, also known as The Phoenix; The Hotel Raleigh; The Tudor Arms; The Phoenix Apartments, are two historic apartment buildings located in the Allentown neighborhood of Buffalo, New York, United States.
 The Rae was built about 1892, and is a three-story, polychromatic brick building over a raised basement with Norman inspired detailing.
 The Rae houses a total of seven apartments.
 The Raleigh was built about 1896 as a Jewish clubhouse and converted to apartments in 1901.
 It is a four-story, Romanesque Revival style brick building that houses 28 apartments.

 It was listed on the National Register of Historic Places in 2016.